open-engineering-platform/.github/profile/README.md

 ⸻

-Three Complementary Architecture Models
+Four Complementary Architecture Dimensions

-The Open Engineering Platform intentionally separates three complementary architectural models.
+The Open Engineering Platform intentionally separates four complementary architectural dimensions.

+Each dimension answers a different architectural question.

+Together they provide a complete foundation for designing, planning, implementing, operating, and evolving engineering systems.

-Each model answers a different question.
+Each dimension answers a different question.

 Together they provide a complete foundation for designing, building, evolving, governing, and operating engineering systems.

-1. Ontology Model — What exists?
+1. Ontology Dimension — What exists?

 The Ontology defines the shared vocabulary of the platform.